canjs/can-control/docs/processors.md

 	var target = new EventTarget('#person');

-When `target` is initialized, can.Control will call `can.Control.processors.birthday` twice (because there are two event hookups for the _birthday_ event).
+When `target` is initialized, can.Control will call `Control.processors.birthday` twice (because there are two event hookups for the _birthday_ event).
 The first time it's called, the arguments will be: